Bushwacker (bull): Career

-His notoriety was cemented during a PBR-record streak of 42 consecutive buckoffs, and 56 buckoffs in all levels of competition.
+Bushwacker's notoriety was cemented during a PBR-record streak of 42 consecutive buckoffs, and 56 buckoffs in all levels of competition.
 It started after being ridden by Thiago Paguioto, and after that, no one would stay on him again until August 2013, when J.B.
 Mauney was finally successful in riding him after nine previous tries.

-Bushwacker is a bull who spent the majority of his career on the Built Ford Tough Series (BFTS), the major leagues of the PBR.
-Bushwacker only bucked in the Championship rounds and the 15/15 Bucking Battles, which means only the best riders got to try him.
-According to Probullstats.com, he had 87 outs with 3 qualified rides at all levels of competition.
-Of those, 66 outs and 2 qualified rides were on the BFTS.
+Bushwacker spent the majority of his career on the Built Ford Tough Series (BFTS), the major league tour of the PBR.
+He only bucked in the Championship rounds and the 15/15 Bucking Battles, which meant only the best riders got to try him.
+According to Probullstats.com, he had 87 outs with three qualified rides at all levels of competition.
+Of those, 66 outs and two qualified rides were on the BFTS.
 In October 2009, Markus Mariluch was the first to ride Bushwacker in the PBR for 88 points in Las Vegas, but this was not on the BFTS.
-Then, also in October 2009, Thiago Paguioto was the first to ride Bushwacker on the BFTS in Las Vegas for 89.75 points, and then his buckoff streak started after this ride.
-Then, the 42 buckoff streak was broken by J.B.
-Mauney on the BFTS at Tulsa, Oklahoma, for 95.25 points.
+Then, also in October 2009, Thiago Paguioto was the first to ride Bushwacker on the BFTS in Las Vegas at the PBR World Finals for 89.75 points, and then his buckoff streak started after this ride.
+Then in August 2013, the 42 buckoff streak was broken by J.B.
+Mauney on the BFTS in Tulsa, Oklahoma, for 95.25 points.
 The bull scored 46.75 on the ride.
-Bushwacker would not be ridden again, and he retired after the PBR World Finals in 2014.
-That record of 64 buck offs in 66 BFTS outs ranks him eighth in all-time buckoffs to date.
+Bushwacker would not be ridden again.
+João Ricardo Vieira, who won the BFTS Iron Cowboy event title in March 2014, in Arlington, Texas, attempted to ride Bushwacker for a $1 million bounty, but was quickly bucked off.
+He was retired after the PBR World Finals in 2014.
+The record of 64 buck offs in 66 BFTS outs ranks Bushwacker eighth in all-time buckoffs to date.
 His career BFTS buckoff percentage is 96.969 percent.
 He also earned an average bull score of 46.162 points.

 Throughout his six-year BFTS elite career, Bushwacker "became a world-famous superstar".
 During his retirement in 2014, PBR co-founder and Director of Livestock Cody Lambert compared Bushwacker with other preeminent animal athletes Secretariat and Seabiscuit.
 When asked what Bushwacker has meant to the PBR, Lambert took his remarks further.
-He immediately placed Bushwacker in an exclusive class of PBR legends, alongside others like the first and three-time World Champion Adriano Moraes or two-time World Champions Chris Shivers and Justin McBride.
+He immediately placed Bushwacker in an exclusive class of PBR legends, alongside others like the first and three-time world champion Adriano Moraes or two-time world champions Chris Shivers and Justin McBride.
 "He is as important to the sport as any of the riders we have ever had and more famous than most of them and more well known," Lambert said.
 "We will have all of the great bulls from now on, and all of the great bull riders from now on, and we will never replace Bushwacker or Chris Shivers or Justin McBride or Adriano.
-We have fans that don’t know any of the riders' names that know Bushwacker," Lambert said.
+We have fans that don't know any of the riders' names that know Bushwacker," Lambert said.
 "Lots of them.
 It's a level that no animal has taken it to so far – until Bushwacker."